Ph3n0m3n0n/EdgeFinder/README.md

 # EdgeFinder

-EdgeFinder is a tool for processing domains, IPs in an effort to discover "The Edge".
-It includes functionality for performing nslookup and nmap scans.
+EdgeFinder is a comprehensive command-line tool designed to process domains, IPs & files.
+It supports various network reconnaissance and information gathering tasks by leveraging utilities like nslookup, nmap, and Sublist3r.
+This tool is particularly useful for security professionals and network administrators who need to automate the collection of "edge" assets for security assessments.

 ## Prerequisites